rolemadelen/minimalist-blog/src/post/tired-of-sns.md

 _Update - August 10th, 2023_

 I noticed I was spending a lot of time on Instagram shorts and reels, so I made the choice to remove the app from my phone.
 However, I'm currently taking on a challenge for the month of August where I draw something new every day and share it on my account.
 For the purpose of posting my drawings, I'll reinstall the app temporarily and then promptly remove it afterward.

+---

+_Update - November 21st, 2023_

+I'm back to X (Twitter) to expaind my network with developers around the world 😂